saymrwulf/onnxruntime/notes.md

-2020-02-27T05:12:00 - Late-night bugfix on financial RL environment (onnxruntime) 2020-04-18T21:54:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2020-04-18T04:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)
+2020-02-27T05:12:00 - Late-night bugfix on financial RL environment (onnxruntime) 2020-04-18T21:54:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2020-04-18T04:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2020-04-18T02:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)